Stock Valuation and Financial Metrics Guide

 EPS (Earnings Per Share)

 Profit allocated to each share.
-Core input for P/E and a key signal of earnings momentum.
+EPS is a core input for P/E and a key signal for earnings momentum.

 Formula: Net Income / Weighted Avg Shares